 The PDI framework should also be distinguished from the personal (or solitary) learning movement; that is, students working alone on their devices for individualized or differentiated instruction.
 Both methods incorporate student-centered learning.
 The difference is that PDI emphasizes the “personal” dimension between teacher and student.
 The authors expounded, “The affective quality of teacher-student relationships is a central and critical motivator of student engagement and performance” (p.
 11).

-The book includes an extensive Bibliography, which cites previous work by one of the authors (Coiro, 2015, 2016).
-Coiro’s own work is referenced along with others’ to support the argument that PDI will deepen learning for students.
-“Personal learning experiences, however, ‘involve something human whereby the learner initiates and controls at least a part of the learning process’” (Coiro as cited in Coiro, Dobler, & Pelekis, 2019, p.
-12).

-However, not included in their bibliography is empirical research on student achievement using the entire PDI process as a whole.
+For example, media specialist, Beth Dobler, endeavored to develop a relationship with each one of her fourth graders.
+She did this by offering them choices in selecting an inquiry question, resources, and project format.
+She reflected:

+Offering choices not only let me get to know their learning preferences but also let the students know that I valued each one as a learner with unique learning needs, which went a long way to developing trust, which led to loyalty. (p.
+202)

+The book includes an extensive Bibliography.
 The research focuses mainly on the educational philosophies behind elements of PDI.
-For example, Harvey mentions Curiosity uses a “constructivist” approach (p. ix).
-Constructivism is Jean Piaget’s cognitive development theory that children have prior knowledge and experiences teachers can build upon.
+For example, Harvey mentions Curiosity uses a “constructivist” approach (p. ix), based on Jean Piaget’s cognitive development theory that children have prior knowledge and experiences that teachers can build upon.
 He believes these experiences are learned through social interactions and cultural environment (Cherry, 2019).

 The core of the PDI framework, inquiry, is founded upon John Dewey’s child-centered teaching philosophy.
 The authors pull extensively from his work.
-“Like John Dewey ([1938] 1997), we wholeheartedly believe that learners grow and change with opportunities to identify problems in their community, generate personal wonderings, and engage in collaborative dialogue around these problems” (Coiro, Dobler, and Pelekis, 2019, p.
+“Like John Dewey ([1938] 1997), we wholeheartedly believe that learners grow and change with opportunities to identify problems in their community, generate personal wonderings, and engage in collaborative dialogue around these problems” (p.
 13).

-The authors make it easy on educators to create opportunities for PDI in their curricula by including practical tools in their Appendices such as a framework, self-assessment tool, questioning tool, knowledge continuum, and a planning guide.
-The authors also include a list of media tools mentioned throughout their book.
+To help educators create opportunities for PDI in their curricula, the authors include appendices with practical tools such as a framework, a self-assessment tool, a questioning tool, a knowledge continuum, and a planning guide, as well as a list of media tools mentioned throughout their book.
 Each chapter contains vignettes of how teachers applied inquiry-based curriculum in their classrooms as concrete examples for readers to implement.

-If we employ an accepted model of technology integration, like the Technology Integration Matrix (TIM) (Florida Center for Instructional Technology, 2005-2020) to evaluate PDI, Coiro and her co-authors’ strategies tend to achieve the higher level of technology integration (Adaptation and Infusion).
+If we employ an accepted model of technology integration, like the Technology Integration Matrix (TIM; Florida Center for Instructional Technology, 2005-2020) to evaluate PDI, Coiro and her co-authors’ strategies tend to achieve the higher levels of technology integration (Adaptation and Infusion).
 At the Adaptation Level, “the teacher encourages the innovative use of technology tools” (Florida Center for Instructional Technology, 2005-2020, ¶ 2).
 At the Infusion Level, “the teacher provides the learning context and the students choose the technology tools to achieve the outcome” (Florida Center for Instructional Technology, 2005-2020, ¶ 2).
 For example, one of the teachers in the book gave her students the option to use one of three digital applications they prefer for their projects (Adaptation), and another used technology stations to enhance her students’ learning (Infusion).

 Surprisingly, these digital scholars do not emphasize the technology part of their inquiry-based curriculum.
 The authors state, “It’s our goal in this book to focus on the purposes for using digital resources rather than getting bogged down in particular apps and programs” (p.
 109).
-Instead, they let the lesson inform which digital application to utilize.
-They even give teachers the choice of not using technology when incorporating PDI.
-For instance, Table 4.2 includes a list of tools for organizing information.
-For each format, the reader is given an option of using a technological application or not (p.
+Instead, they recommend allowing the lesson to inform which digital application to utilize.
+They also suggest that teachers have the choice of not using technology when incorporating PDI.
+For instance, in their list of tools for organizing information (Table 4.2), the reader is given an option of using or not using a technological application for each format (p.
 58).